 4.1 The Customer shall pay to IIRC the Fees, inclusive of any additional costs incurred by IIRC in processing an Order (subject to clause 4.4).

 4.2 The Fees shall be paid by the Customer, as detailed on the Website, without set off or counter-claim.

-4.3 Invoices will be sent out on a monthly basis unless agreed by both the Customer and IIRC that payment for certain services can be annually.
+4.3 Invoices will be sent out on a monthly basis unless you have elected to pay for certain services annually.
 Payment terms on all invoices are 30 days from invoice date and any queries regarding the invoice must be done within 7 days of invoice date.
 Title of Ownership will not pass until full payment is received.